 There are two main areas of tourist accommodations: downtown and Fisherman's Wharf and the nearby Marina district.
 Without a car, downtown is best because so many attractions are within walking distance: Union Square shopping, North Beach (Little Italy), Chinatown, and scenic Nob Hill.
 Although getting around is a workout, awe-inspiring panoramas reward the effort.

 For those with a car, the Fisherman's Wharf area offers a pleasant escape from the urban bustle.
-This waterfront neighborhood includes top attractions such as Ghirardelli Square and Aquatic Park, with its lovely outlook onto the Golden Gate Bridge and Alcatraz.
+This waterfront neighborhood includes Ghirardelli Square and Aquatic Park, with its lovely outlook onto the Golden Gate Bridge and Alcatraz.

 On This Page: